Grammar » B1 Grammar lessons and exercises » Question tags – aren’t you? don’t you?

 10 You would never tell him, ?

 Question tags are used at the end of statements to turn the statements into questions.
-We normally use question tags to check something you think you know or you think is true.
+We usually use question tags to confirm something that we believe to be true or to invite the listener to agree or disagree with a statement.

 • You are his brother, aren’t you?